masc-ucsc/docs/docs/pyrope/04-variables.md

 ```
 const x = a and b
-const y = x + 1    // compile error: 'x' is a boolean, '1' is integer
+const y = x + 1    // error: 'x' is a boolean, '1' is integer
 ```

 ### Functions (`comb`/`pipe`/`mod`)